Textbook Information is available through Loras College Barnes and Noble Bookstore

 You can request a Verification of Completion Letter from the Registrar’s Office.
 You can either request this in-person by showing a valid photo id, or request this via mail by providing us with a written request.
 This written request must include your name, birth date, id number or last four of your SSN, mailing address and your signature.
 We cannot accept this request over the phone.
 You may also fax us the written request to 563.588.7779, or email it to registrar@loras.edu.
 The mailing address for the Registrar’s Office at Loras College is, 1450 Alta Vista St. Mailbox#1, Dubuque, IA 52001.
 There is no cost for this letter of verification.

 I just graduated.
-When and how will I get my diploma?
+When and how will I receive my diploma?

-I need to get official verification of my student status.
-Where do I go?
+Where do I go to get an official verification of my student status?

 In general, students who need verification of their enrollment have a specific need for an official signature and/or school seal.
 That can be obtained by going to the Registrar’s Office in-person, or by written request.
 This written request must include your name, birth date, id number or last four of your SSN, mailing address and your signature.
 We cannot accept this request over the phone.